For Foreign Companies · Updated May 2026

 Per-transaction fees Often hidden (€0.10–€0.50/line) None

-Year 1 total (estimated) €2,400–€5,000+ €1,447 (€499 + €948)
+Year 1 total (estimated) €2,400–€5,000+ €1,199 (all-in, registration included)

-The difference is not better service — it's an unnecessary line item marketed as a legal requirement.
+The difference is not better service, it's an unnecessary line item marketed as a legal requirement.
 See our comparison of German VAT services for more detail on how competitor pricing stacks up.

 What Vaytax does instead

-Flat fee. €499 one-time registration, €79/month.
+Flat fee. €1,199/year all-in, German VAT registration included, or €79/month if you already hold a German VAT number.
 Cancel anytime.
-No separate fiscal representation fee — because Germany doesn't require one.
+No separate fiscal representation fee, because Germany doesn't require one.

 Frequently asked questions